crunchy-labs/crunchy-cli/README.md

 - Subtitle language

   Besides the audio, you can specify the subtitle language by using the `-s` / `--subtitle` flag.
-  The subtitles will be burned into the video track (cf. [hardsub](https://www.urbandictionary.com/define.php?term=hardsub)) and thus can not be turned off.
+  In formats that support it (.mp4, .mov and .mkv ), subtitles are stored as soft-subs.
+All other formats are hardsubbed: the subtitles will be burned into the video track (cf. [hardsub](https://www.urbandictionary.com/define.php?term=hardsub)) and thus can not be turned off.
   ```shell
   $ crunchy-cli download -s de-DE https://www.crunchyroll.com/series/GY8VEQ95Y/darling-in-the-franxx
   ```